jacob-zietek/jacob-zietek.github.io/quotes.md

 Only the dead have seen the end of war.

-Russian warship, go fuck yourself
+Russian warship, go fuck yourself.

+Comparison is the thief of joy.